3M Ceramic Coating in Ontario, CA Superior auto styling & Ceramic Coating.

 Being based on ancient techniques doesn’t mean that there’s nothing advanced with ceramic coating, though.
 As a matter of fact, today’s nanoceamic technology lives up to its name as it works at the molecular level to do its magic.

 Essentially, the molecules of ceramic coating agents increases the association of clear coat and paint molecules, packing them more tightly to achieve a glossier finish.
 This allows the vehicle’s overall body to resist scratches better and repel contaminants such as water, dust, soot, animal, droppings and more.
-At the molecular level, nanoceramics also prevents water from beading and sticking to your car’s surface.
+At the molecular level, nanoceramics also prevent water from beading and sticking to your car’s surface.
 Instead, it rolls off and takes contaminants with it, giving your car its very own self-cleaning technology.

 The Ceramic Coating Process